epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 transmission event size and duration had a similar impact on estimates of the R0.

-    ## Picking joint bandwidth of 0.049

-    ## Picking joint bandwidth of 0.0488

-    ## Picking joint bandwidth of 0.0468

-    ## Picking joint bandwidth of 0.0441

-    ## Picking joint bandwidth of 0.069

-    ## Picking joint bandwidth of 0.0699

-    ## Picking joint bandwidth of 0.0706

-    ## Picking joint bandwidth of 0.0692

-    ## Picking joint bandwidth of 0.0729

-    ## Picking joint bandwidth of 0.0543

-    ## Picking joint bandwidth of 0.0745

-    ## Picking joint bandwidth of 0.0795

 ![Density plot of reproduction number (R0) estimates from each accepted sample stratified by transmission evvent size, event duration (columns), and the mean serial interval used (rows).
 The black lines on each